Are Wireless Signals Bad for Your Health? Are Signal Boosters Safe?

 When using your cell phone or laptop, keep it further away from your body.
 Cell phone manufacturers actually write these in the user manual.
-Use the speaker feature on the phone and use it where there is a stronger signal, so the phone doesn’t have to emit as much power.
-A connected earbud might be better than a Bluetooth, but the WiFi signal with the Bluetooth is minimal.
-If you are on the phone a lot, periodic breaks can’t hurt anything either.

 Place the laptop or tablet on your desk instead of on your lap.
+Use the speaker feature on the phone and use it where there is a stronger signal.
+This way, the phone doesn’t have to emit as much power.
+A connected earbud might be better than a Bluetooth, but Bluetooth signals are minimal.
+If you are on the phone a lot, periodic breaks can’t hurt either.

-Don’t fall asleep with your cellphone – in fact, put it away, in another room, switch it to airplane mode or turn it off.
+Don’t fall asleep with your cellphone.
+In fact, put it away in another room, switch it to airplane mode or turn it off.

 When setting up your signal booster, find out which direction the signal is coming into your house, place your booster in that area and your devices fairly close to the booster if possible.